-Abstract: This essay has two seemingly contradictory goals: I) to demonstrate how the fundamentals of pastoral care - healing, sustaining, guiding, reconciling - transcend various pastoral structures, while also 2) describing a particular Anglican approach to pastoral care that is Reformed, Catholic, and neighbourly.
+Abstract: This essay has two seemingly contradictory goals: 1) to demonstrate how the fundamentals of pastoral care - healing, sustaining, guiding, reconciling - transcend various pastoral structures, while also 2) describing a particular Anglican approach to pastoral care that is Reformed, Catholic, and neighbourly.
 By examining how Anglicanism has engaged with the classical tradition of the cure of souls in a way that is rooted in the theology of the Early Church oriented towards Protestant goals and embedded within local communities, it proposes a renewal of pastoral ministry in Wales that retains the fundamentals of pastoral care and fellowship through collaborative ministry across Ministry Areas.

-n 1616-17, James I directed Cambridge and Oxford to ensure that those training for the ordained ministry should be 'excited to bestow their time in the Fathers and Councils, Schoolmen, Histories and Controversies, and not to insist too long upon Compendiums and Abbreviators, making them grounds of their Study of Divinity'.
-This directive, renewed in 1622, expressed royal approval for greater engagement with the Primitive Church, generally defined as, 'the 3 general Creeds, the 4 first general Councils, and all the ancient fathers that wrote in the first 400 years'.
-Teaching Patristics became such a notable feature of English universities that it was known (and dismissed by some Scots Presbyterians) as the 'English method of study.'
+n 1616-17, James I directed Cambridge and Oxford to ensure that those training for the ordained ministry should be 'excited to bestow their time in the Fathers and Councils, Schoolmen, Histories and Controversies, and not to insist too long upon Compendiums and Abbreviators, making them grounds of their Study of Divinity'.155 This directive, renewed in

+'Get wisdom; get insight: do not forget, nor turn away from the words of my mouth.
+Do not forsake her, and she will keep you; love her, and she will guard you.'
+Proverbs 4.5-6 1622, expressed royal approval for greater engagement with the Primitive Church, generally defined as, 'the 3 general Creeds, the 4 first general Councils, and all the ancient fathers that wrote in the first 400 years'.156 Teaching Patristics became such a notable feature of English universities that it was known (and dismissed by some Scots Presbyterians) as the 'English method of study.'
 But such was the success of this programme that Bishop Joseph Hall could proclaim, 'Stupor mundi Clerus Britannus, 'the British clergy is the amazement of the world.'
-So many learned divines, so many eloquent preachers could not today be found in any other part of the world.'
+So many learned divines, so many eloquent preachers could not today be found in any other part of the world.'157